DavidMaliglowka/DavidMaliglowka.github.io/_projects/david-2.0.md

 ## Why share this?

-I’ve decided to share this publicly largely because of people like levels.io & Bryan Johnson shared their own metrics & created public discourse that has helped me on my journey.
+I’ve decided to share this publicly largely because of people like [Pieter Levels](https://x.com/levelsio/status/1764334281143279972?lang=en) & [Bryan Johnson](https://x.com/bryan_johnson).
+By sharing their own metrics they created a public discourse that has helped me on my journey.
 Maybe this will help you.